 The Indy 500 is an event rich in traditions.
 For example, multi-colored balloons are always released at the start of the race.
 It's also become tradition for the winner to kneel and kiss the "Yard of Bricks" to pay tribute to the history of the Speedway.
 It's the combination of tradition and excitement that make the Indy 500 one of the most popular single-day sporting events in the world.

-To celebrate, invite friends over and tune in to find out who will win this year!
+To celebrate, invite friends to gather and tune in to find out who will win this year!